x87/code-sign-action/README.md

+Thank you to [Dirk Lemstra](https://github.com/dlemstra/code-sign-action) for providing a base for me to create this action.

 # Code sign a file

 This action signs files that are supported by `signtool.exe` with a code signing certificate that takes in a password.
 This action only works on Windows and that means it should run on `windows-latest`.